 An affectionate and friendly breed, the Saint Bernard is great for homes with kids and other pets.
 Saints don’t need a lot of exercise; just make sure that they get a daily opportunity to go outside and stretch.

-These dogs with short life spans cannot tolerate the heat well, preferring colder temperatures.
+These shortest lifespan dog breeds cannot tolerate the heat well, preferring colder temperatures.
 In order to perform their job, these animals were bred to be independent.
 They will try to get their own way when training, and need a strong trainer.

 Playful and loving, these dogs are great for homes with children.
 At one time, dogs in this class were known as “nanny dogs”.
 Make sure your furry family member comes from a docile family line.